Greyhound Canada: Timeline

 2018: Prior to cancelling most all routes west of Sudbury, Ontario, an application the prior year included widespread proposed service cancellations and reductions.

-2021: Prior to ceasing services in Ontario and Quebec, these routes were temporarily suspended in May 2020 because of COVID-19.
+2021: Prior to ceasing services in Ontario and Quebec, these routes were temporarily suspended in May 2020 because of the COVID-19 pandemic.
 During the 19-month closure of the Canada–US border, the respective Greyhound USA routes did not operate.

 Western Canada service termination

 In February 2018 Greyhound Canada received permission to terminate its two remaining routes on Vancouver Island running from Victoria, British Columbia to Nanaimo and Vancouver.
 Tofino Bus Services subsequently took over these two Greyhound routes.

 Greyhound Canada terminated service along Highway 16 between Prince George and Prince Rupert in British Columbia with the last run being on May 30, 2018.
 Greyhound said it was losing $35,000 per day on routes in Northern British Columbia and in parts of Vancouver Island, and had lost $70 million in the six years prior to 2018 At the time, BC Bus North stepped in to provide services between Fort Nelson, Prince Rupert, Prince George, Fort St. John and Dawson Creek.

 Greyhound Canada also terminated service from Prince George, British Columbia to Whitehorse, Yukon with the last trip from Whitehorse occurring on May 30, 2018.

 From 2014 to 2017, ridership along that part of the route between Dawson Creek and Fort Nelson had dropped from 18,307 to 9,647 passengers.

 Greyhound Canada announced on July 9, 2018 that it was cancelling all services west of Sudbury, Ontario.
 The sole remaining route between Vancouver and Seattle would be operated by Greyhound USA.
 Greyhound Canada claimed the cancellations were due to declining ridership, which dropped 41% nationwide since 2010 and 8% in Western Canada alone in 2017.
 The cancellations took effect on October 31, 2018.
 Greyhound said that the decline in ridership was due to increased car ownership, subsidies to competing passenger carriers, competition from low-cost airlines and regulatory restrictions.